 - Consumes Engine oil to lubricate the system.

-So what’s best for your car, it depends on your requirement.
-Natural aspirated is my personal favourite but you must have a large displacement engine to have lots of power.
-But the turbocharged engine can generate a lot of power with a small displacement engine also, but as it uses the exhaust gas there is a turbo lag with which you do not get power at low rpm.
-Then comes supercharger they are best cause they generate power to all rpm especially the Twin-screw.
+So what’s best for your car, Turbochargers and Superchargers or a naturally aspirated engine?
+It depends on your requirements.
+Natural aspirated is my personal favourite, but you must have a large displacement engine to have lots of power.
+The turbocharged engine can generate a lot of power with a small displacement engine, but as it uses the exhaust gas, there is a turbo la,g with which you do not get power at low rpm.
+Then comes the supercharger, they are the best because it generates power at all rpm, especially the Twin-screw.